Injuries: All Ages

 How Many Helmets are Sold Each Year?

 We have asked many manufacturers if they had a good estimate of how many helmets are sold in the US market each year.
 If they do have that info, they are not sharing it.
 So we are reduced to reporting rumor and speculation on this subject.
 The best guesses we have found are in the 12 to 15 million helmets per year range.
+For 2017 dollar amounts, see the Open PR estimate below.
 The bulk of those would be mass merchant sales, rather than the helmets sold in bike shops.
 The 4,800 bike shops in the US market were rumored to sell about 700,000 helmets in the May-June-July quarter of 2009.
-In the September 1, 2010 issue of Bicycle Retailer and Industry News, Easton-Bell's Greg Shapleigh is quoted saying that they sold 11 million helmets in 2009 "across all brands and categories."
+In the September 1, 2010 issue of Bicycle Retailer and Industry News, Easton-Bell"s Greg Shapleigh is quoted saying that they sold 11 million helmets in 2009 "across all brands and categories."
 That would include bike, hockey, football, snow and baseball helmets, but BRAIN reported that "the majority of those were for cycling."
-The article was not on BRAIN's Web site when we last checked on September 3, 2010.
+The article was not on BRAIN"s website when we last checked on September 3, 2010.
 But BRAIN published new numbers in its October 1, 2010 issue, attributed to the Leisure Trends Group.
 Based on a year that started in July 2009 and ran through June 2010, they estimated 1,661,036 helmets sold by bike shops totaling $88,573,775.
 From January 2010 to June 2010 they estimated a 6.64% decline in unit sales and a 3.00% decline in dollar value.
 The numbers included adult, child and helmet accessories.
 They did not estimate helmet sales by big box stores.
 Here is the article in Bicycle Retailer and Industry News where the numbers appeared.

-The National Bicycle Dealer's Association may have more numbers, but you have to pay for their annual Specialty Bicycle Retail Study.
-It was $400 the last time we checked.
+The National Bicycle Dealer"s Association may have more numbers, but you have to pay for their annual US Bicycle Market Report.
+It was $700 for non-members the last time we checked, and we could not publish the numbers here in any event.

-We do not have good price trend information either.
+We do not have precise price trend information either.
 We noted a small price increase in advertised mass merchant sales prices in our area after 2000, ending in mid-2004 when Wal-Mart began marketing a helmet for $7.14, and others followed.
 In the May 1, 2002 issue of Bicycle Retailer and Industry News, reporter Matt Wiebe said that helmet sales in the US for 2001 totaled $150 million.
-He did not attribute that estimate, but in the next paragraph he does quote then Bell Sports' President Bill Fry.
+He did not identify his source for that estimate, but in the next paragraph he did quote then Bell Sports President Bill Fry.
 The NBDA says helmet sales increased by 4% in dollars and 2% in volume in 2014, indicating a modest price rise.

 Bell Sports informed us that they manufactured more than four million bicycle helmets per year in the US in 2002-03 although they have some models made in Asia.
 They did not give us total sales.